kognifai/Kognifai/README.md

 npm install @kognifai/poseidon-user-profile@latest
 npm install @kognifai/poseidon-user-administration@latest
 npm install @kognifai/poseidon-test-pages@latest
+''''

+You can now tell poseidon-dev-host to load and host these applications:

+poseidon-dev-host --applications "C:\kognifai\applications"

-You can now tell poseidon-dev-host to load and host these applications: (Remember stop the poseidon-dev-host if it is currently running.
-You can do that by pressing Ctrl+C in the console) poseidon-dev-host --applications "C:\kognifai\applications" The --applications parameter specifies the directory in which poseidon-dev-host will look for applications (including subfolder /node_modules@kognifai).
+- Note- - Remember to stop the poseidon-dev-host if it is currently running.
+You can do that by pressing Ctrl+C in the console)

+The --applications parameter specifies the directory in which poseidon-dev-host will look for applications (including subfolder /node_modules@kognifai).
 An application is considered a directory which contains content files (html pages, scripts, styles, assets, etc) together with application manifest file (app.manifest.json).
 When the command is executed, the host should output a message listing all the applications' manifests it found, similar to:
 Hosting applications from C:\kognifai\applications Loading application manifests
-	Home
+	- Home
-	Test Pages
+	- Test Pages
-	User Administration
+	- User Administration
-	User Profile
+	- User Profile

 Open a browser at http://localhost:8080 in order to see the Poseidon platform.
 The host comes with a developer friendly security solution.
 Type in any username and password to log in.

 Then the platform is loaded, note the left hand side navigation menu with applications:

-Creating a new Poseidon Application
+## Creating a new Poseidon Application
+   A new application on Poseidon applicaiton can be

-Installing Yeoman
+## Installing Yeoman
-If you have not yet installed Yeoman, you can do so by executing this command: npm install -g yo
+If you have not yet installed Yeoman, you can do so by executing this command:

+'''
+npm install -g yo

 Installing the Yeoman generator
 You can install the kognifai-poseidon Yeoman generator from NPM: npm install -g @kognifai/generator-poseidon@latest